 But what if we reject those norms?
 As a skinny bendy white lady-ish person myself, I see it as my work to utilize my intersecting privilege to make more space, not less, for those who tend to be pushed out of the mainstream yoga world.
 Tiina Veer (founder of Yoga for Round Bodies) says, "One of the best ways teachers can serve their round students is to accept and claim ownership of their own privilege and internalized prejudice."
-Every day I see more and more inspiring people in the yoga world pushing back against the Lululemon robots that want to sell us gazillion dollar yoga pants alongside impossible beauty standards.
-(FTR, I'm not actually knocking people who happen to wear Lululemon.
+Every day I see more and more inspiring people in the yoga world pushing back against the yogi robots that want to sell us gazillion dollar yoga pants alongside impossible beauty standards.
+(FTR, I'm not actually knocking people who happen to wear $100 pants.
 You do you.)

 Right now I’m loving Jessamyn Stanley, Valerie Sagun, Amber Karnes and Dianne Bondy.
-These women have made a name for themselves through their online presence.
+These folks have made a name for themselves through their online presence.
 Simply showing up in the yoga world in a bigger body, or as a person of color, or as a person who is older (or, or, or...) is an act of resistance against the systemic misogyny and white supremacy that tells us that only one kind of body is okay.

 I asked in my classes this week “What is body positivity?” and as usual, you all have had utterly brilliant answers.